IgniteUI/igniteui-docfx/jp/components/input_group.md

 </igx-input-group>
 ```

-In the demonstration of the code below you can see we receive an asterisk next to the label as well as the input turns green/red when we write in it depending on whether the validation passes/fails.
+In the demonstration of the code below you can see we receive an asterisk next to the label and the input turns green/red when we write in it depending on whether the validation passes/fails.

 <div class="sample-container" style="height:100px">
 <iframe id="input-group-sample-2-frame" src='{environment:demosBaseUrl}/input-group-sample-2' width="100%" height="100%" seamless frameBorder="0"></iframe>